-Multidimensional formats, including NetCDF, GRIB, and HDF, are often used in the scientific community to store meteorological and oceanographic data such as temperature, humidity, wind speed, and direction.
+Multidimensional formats, including netCDF, GRIB, and HDF, are often used in the scientific community to store meteorological and oceanographic data such as temperature, humidity, wind speed, and direction.
 Data is normally stored as variables, where each variable is a multidimensional array that represents data captured at multiple times, and at multiple heights or pressures.
 The multidimensional mosaic dataset can be used to manage and process multidimensional data.
 See Creating a multidimensional mosaic dataset for step by step instructions.

-ArcGIS currently supports three multidimensional raster types—netCDF, GRIB, and HDF—which correspond to multidimensional raster data stored in those formats.
+ArcGIS Pro currently supports three multidimensional raster types—netCDF, GRIB, and HDF—which correspond to multidimensional raster data stored in those formats.

 - GRIB—General Regularlydistributed Information in Binary is a concise data format commonly used in meteorology to store historical and forecast weather data.
 The GRIB raster type allows you to add GRIB 1 and GRIB 2 data into a mosaic dataset.

 - HDF—Hierarchical Data Format is a format designed by the National Center for Supercomputing Applications (NCSA) to store scientific data.
 The HDF raster type allows you to add raster data stored in HDF5 or HDF4 into a mosaic dataset.
 Non-raster data stored in an HDF file is ignored by the HDF raster type.

 - netCDF—Network Common Data Form is a file format for storing multidimensional data.
 Refer to Fundamentals of netCDF for more information.
 Currently, netCDF raster types support Climate and Forecast (CF) and Cooperative Ocean/Atmosphere Research Data Service (COARDS) conventions.
 NetCDF files created using other conventions may work but are not supported.